Knowle, West Midlands: Transport

 The village lies on the A4141 road and is close to the M42 motorway.
 Knowle does not have its own railway station, but nearby Dorridge railway station, on the Chiltern Main Line, was previously known as Knowle and Dorridge and for a period just as' 'Knowle' '.
 Another station lies a few miles north at Hampton-in-Arden on the Coventry-Birmingham (West Coast) line and Birmingham International railway station is nearby for express services to London Euston.
 Knowle is also close to Birmingham Airport and is linked to Solihull by bus services A3 and A3W operated by Landflight.
 Junction 5 of the M42 motorway runs a little over a mile from the western edge of the village.

 The Grand Union Canal Birmingham Main Line lies to the east of Knowle, between Birmingham to the north and Leamington Spa to the south and east.
+A set of locks are named after the village.

 Nearby places of interest

-Surrounding villages include Bentley Heath, Dorridge, Hampton-in-Arden, Balsall Common, Hockley Heath and Henley-in-Arden.
+Surrounding villages include Bentley Heath, Dorridge, Hampton-in-Arden, Balsall Common, Hockley Heath, Henley-in-Arden and Heronfield.
 To the northwest is Solihull and Birmingham, to the east Coventry, and to the south Warwick, Leamington Spa and, further afield, Stratford-upon-Avon.